Do you have a legal problem but no lawyer to help?

 But what if I told you that with some hard work, it was possible to manage your own case and reach an outcome as good as if you had been represented by a lawyer?
 No one knows your case better than you do – but you need to learn how to prepare and present it.

 Journey to Justice A practical Guide to Effectively Representing Yourself in Court will show you how.

 Travelling from one guidepost or “waymark” to the next, you will learn how to take all the bits and pieces of paper you now think of as your case and turn them into an organized presentation in court.

 If you are on your own with a legal problem, this book is the compass you need.

-Denice Barrie has been providing coaching and support to Self-Represented Litigants since 2007, and has seen them achieve some remarkable results.
+Denice Barrie provided coaching and support to Self-Represented Litigants for over 14 years and during that time saw them achieve some remarkable results.

 Writing with compassion and understanding for those who find themselves alone on the sometimes rocky road to justice, she takes you from chaos to convincing, one waymark at a time.

 The more litigants understand about the trial process, the closer we come to access to justice.

 Thank you for your letter and for the copy of your book, A Practical Guide to Effectively Representing yourself in Court.
 I was pleased to learn that, in some small way, I may have played a role in the book’s conception.
 Congratulations on this accomplishment.
 The more litigants understand about the trial process, the closer we come to access to justice.